Some links in this post may be affiliate links

 Cut down on watering during cold season as growth is minimal at this time to keep the soil slightly moist but do not allow it to dry out completely.

-Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can lead to root-rot.
+Ensure the pot has a drainage hole to prevent the soil from getting soggy as it can result in rotting and death of the fern.
+Learn more on how to water indoor plants the correct way.

-Average warmth between 15-250C is ideal for Boston Fern.
+Average warmth of 15-250C is ideal for Boston Fern.
 Keep it away from drafty situations as sudden drops in temperature can cause leaf drop and reduced growth.

-Boston Fern thrives under high humidity.
-The fern is ideal for humid areas like the bathroom and the kitchen or set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.
+Boston Fern thrives in high humidity of 60-70%.
+The fern is ideal for humid areas like a well-lit bathroom, kitchen or laundry area.
+Set the pot on a wet pebble tray or use a cool mist humidifier to raise humidity.

 Feed Boston Fern with a liquid, water-soluble fertilizer every 2-3 weeks during the growing period.
 Do not feed during the cold season as growth is reduced at this time.